Sandro Ingolitsch

-Sandro Ingolitsch (born 18 April 1997) is an Austrian professional footballer who plays as a defender for Rheindorf Altach.
+Sandro Ingolitsch (born 18 April 1997) is an Austrian professional footballer who plays as a right-back or right midfielder.

 Club career

 Sandro Ingloitsch started his career with SK Bischofshofen and USK Anif.
 In 2011 he went to the FC Red Bull Salzburg football academy, where he played in all teams.
 In 2015 he was captain of the U18 team winning the Austrian Championship.
 He made his Austrian Football First League debut for FC Liefering on 29 May 2015 in a game against SV Mattersburg.

+In the summer of 201, Ingolitsch joined St. Polten.
+On 8 July 2017, he made his debut in a friendly against Monaco.

 On 5 August 2020 he signed with Sturm Graz.

 On 14 August 2023, Ingolitsch joined Rheindorf Altach on a one-year contract with an option for a second year.